Sara Sorribes Tormo: 2022: İstanbul Cup doubles title, Madrid singles quarterfinal

-2023: 100 spots rankings drop, Major fourth round, Second WTA title, back to top 55
+2023: 100 spots rankings drop, major fourth round, second career title, back to top 55

 After taking a six months hiatus since October 2022, she dropped to No. 132 on 22 May 2023, 100 positions lower than her career high ranking back in February 2022.

-Subsequently, she entered the 2023 French Open using protected ranking.
+Subsequently, she entered the French Open using protected ranking.
 She reached the fourth round for the first time in her career, defeating wildcard Clara Burel, Petra Martić and Elena Rybakina by walkover.
 She also reached the quarterfinals in doubles with Marie Bouzková after the opposite team of Kato/Sutjiadi was defaulted (see details in French Open controversy below).
 As a result, she moved back up by 50 positions to the top 85 in the singles rankings to No. 82, and in doubles to No. 87, on 12 June 2023.

-She won her second singles title at the 2023 Tennis in the Land as a lucky loser.
+She won her second singles title at the Tennis in Cleveland as a lucky loser.
 She became the sixth lucky loser in WTA history to win a singles title.
 It was her first title since 2021 Guadalajara.

 Sorribes Tormo and Bouzkova won their first WTA 1000 China Open title defeating Giuliana Olmos and Chan Hao-Ching.